Jojoooo1/ethereum-marketplace-with-offchain-implementation/avoiding_common_attacks.md

 4. DoS attacks are not possible on Escrow contract since it is only possible to ask for refund once via a modifier and a mapping saving the interaction of the caller.
 5. Only order participant (buyer & seller) can interact with the escrow contract via the EcommerceStore contract
 6. A bunch of modifiers is set to perform every role and interaction verification before function execution
+7. Test are set up to cover most of the logic bug